Flyer53/jsPanel/README.md

 Existing jsPanel sections and contents are easily accessed via various properties.
 Methods and events offer interaction with it.

+### NEWS:
+jsPanel version 3 is in developement.
+It uses some ES6 features, css flexbox for header and footer sections, a new positioning system and a lot more improvements.
+The preview version incorporates a few polyfills and is transpiled to ES5 using BABEL.
+So it should work with the current versions of EDGE, FF, Chrome, Opera and with IE11/IE10.

+Take a look at the alpha preview at [http://beta.jspanel.de](http://beta.jspanel.de/)

 ![jsPanel jQuery Plugin](https://github.com/Flyer53/jsPanel/raw/master/jsPanel-comp.png)

 ### jsPanel homepage: [http://jspanel.de](http://jspanel.de/)